intel/media-delivery/doc/docker.rst

 Project includes pre-generated dockerfiles in the `docker <../docker>`_ folder for the key possible setups.
-If you've done any customizations to the dockefiles template sources, regenerate dockerfiles with the following commands::
+If you've done any customizations to the dockerfiles template sources, regenerate dockerfiles with the following commands::

   cmake .